 - Odin3 is only compatible with Windows OS only.
+There are similar tools for Linux which is Jodin3 and mobile apps as well.

 - Make sure you’ve good enough battery charge on your phone, at least 50% is required.